 3 adults slain in Arkansas home, abducted baby found safe

-Authorities say three adults were found dead and a baby was abducted from a home in northeast Arkansas, but the child was found hours later, unharmed, and a suspect has been arrested
+Authorities say three adults were found dead and a baby was abducted from a home in northwest Arkansas, but the child was found hours later, unharmed, and a suspect has been arrested

 Sheriff's deputies discovered the bodies at the home near Huntsville, in Madison County, on Tuesday evening, Arkansas State Police said.
 Authorities deduced that the infant was missing and state police troopers started searching for two vehicles that had been seen at the home earlier in the day.

-Note: This story has been corrected to show that Huntsville is in northwest Arkansas, not northeast.